Isaac5886/Heart-prediction-attack-/README.md

 # About
 This project aims to predict the likelihood of a heart attack using a data set that includes various health and lifestyle factors.
 The prediction is based on the identification of key features that contribute significantly to the assessment of heart attack risk.

-# Features
+# Dataset
-The dataset includes the following features:
+The dataset has 8763 users and 26 attributes gotten from Kaggle: https://share.google/wOcbIlE09Nyk0fOzG The features include the following attributes:

 * Patient ID: Unique identifier for each patient.